jamisongove/Coral-Reef-Persistance/README.md

 # Coral-Reef-Persistence
-This repository is for the reviewers of Gove and Williams et al. (in review)

-All data and code used within Gove and Williams et al. (in review) are below.
+Data and code repository for Gove and Williams et al. (in review) Integrated land-sea management bolsters coral reefs to climate change

-Software:
+Software Used:
 GAMM_Disturbance.R requires R

 All other code requires matlab.